 Knowing that you’re having Cannelloni for supper can right all kinds of wrong!!

-Downright DELICIOUS in fact.
+Downright DELICIOUS is what it is.
 It is winter after all, regardless of the temps.

 Just LOOK at that cheesy goodness!
 Doesn’t it look amazing.
 YUUUUM, so yum.